psychemedia/storytelling-notes/fairy_midwife.md

 "Begonies, she never saw a stim after with that one till the day of her death."
 ```

 The abduction and rescue element of the tale has much about it that resonates with a tragic case over thirty years later: the killing of Bridget Cleary.

+TO DO "Are you a witch, Or are you a fairy, or are you the wife of Micael Cleary?" but the learliers i can date it to is and encylcopedia of witchcraft published in 1970.
+Then maybe "I am not a witch, I am not a fairy, I am the wife of michael cleary"

  But a more complete look at fairy kidnappings and fairy changelings is best left for another storynote.

 ```{admonition} The Tragic Case of Bridget Cleary
 :class: dropdown seealso